Incept10n/Ansible-Playbooks-for-k8s-cluster-setup/README.md

 Use ```kubeadm token create --print-join-command``` on master to get join command.

-Then go to worker and insert it but in the end also add ```--cri-socket /var/run/cri-dockerd.sock```.
+Then go to worker and insert it (don't forget to put sudo at the start) but in the end also add ```--cri-socket /var/run/cri-dockerd.sock```.

 Full command will look like this: